 A good night’s sleep recharges our body and mind, but one of the critical components of getting quality shut-eye is understanding how to choose a mattress based on your sleep position, body weight, whether you sleep hot, etc. While a new bed can indeed be quite expensive, it’s a worthwhile investment that can improve your sleep, and therefore your health.

 Difference Between Mattress Types

-If you’ve already started your search for a new bed, you’ve undoubtedly realized that there are a lot of options.
-It’s best to begin by narrowing it down to a specific type.
-Nearly every mattress falls into one of these five categories:
+If you’ve already started your search for a new mattress, you’ve undoubtedly realized that there are many options.
+It’s best to begin by narrowing things down to a specific category, as nearly every option falls into one of the following mattress types:

 Knowing the fundamentals of each design will help you continue your quest of learning how to choose a mattress type to get the sleep you so desperately need.

 Therefore, they’re ideal for side sleepers and couples (i.e., those who usually need twin mattresses or a king-size mattress).
 The most utilized material in these types of mattresses is polyurethane foam, but memory foam and latex mattresses are also fairly popular.

-Hybrid mattresses include two main components: a foam comfort system with an innerspring support core.
-The layers are commonly made up of latex, foam, and occasionally a shorter coil layer (micro-coils).
+A hybrid mattress includes two main components: A foam comfort system surrounding an innerspring support core.
+The layers are commonly made up of latex, poly or memory foam, and occasionally a shorter coil layer (micro-coils).

-Some consider hybrids the best types of mattresses, as they offer a combination of low-heat retention, bounce, and contouring.
+Some consider hybrids the best types of mattresses, as they offer low heat retention, but provide bounce, and contouring.
 Depending on how they’re constructed, they’re even suitable for combination sleepers, i.e., people who don’t hold a single position during the night.

 Latex is a form of rubber.
 This mattress can be made with different types of latex, such as blended, synthetic, or natural.
 Furthermore, these beds can be made using only latex, other foams, or latex foam layers over top of supportive coils.